Traclethao/Explore-Ecommerce-Dataset/README.md

 - Log in to your Google Cloud Platform account and create a new project.
 - Navigate to the BigQuery console and select your newly created project.
-- In the navigation panel, select "Add Data" and then "Star a project by name".
+- In the navigation panel, select "Add Data" and then "Start a project by name".
 - Enter the project name **"adventureworks2019"** and click "Enter".

 ## **IV.
 Exploring the Dataset**

-In this project, I will write 08 query in Bigquery base on Adventureworks2019 in Google Analytics dataset.
+In this project, I will write 08 queries in Bigquery based on Adventureworks2019 in Google Analytics dataset.

 ### **Query 01: calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month).**